 First of all, you must keep the field relatively weed-free in the initial period of growth.
 This means giving two to three weedings and two hoeings in the first year are important.
 Two weedings in the first year and one weeding in the second year followed by one hoeing usually at the beginning of the growing season are required.
 If you notice appearing flowers on very young plants, nip them to promote root growth.

-Plant protection is an essential aspect in the cultivation.
+Plant protection is an essential aspect of cultivation.
 You must provide proper plant protection to avoid severe damage.
 Generally, caterpillars roll the leaves and feed on tender leave and cause defoliation.
-Additionally, Die back disease is very common in Sarpagandha cultivation.
+Additionally, Dieback disease is very common in Sarpagandha cultivation.

 First of all, thoroughly dry the harvested roots.
 After air-drying, artificially dry the roots so as to reduce the moisture content to about 3%.
 Then break the dried roots into small pieces of 15-20cm and pack in airtight containers for storage in a cool, dry place.